capjamesg/webmention-receiver/README.md

 ### Setting up the database

-A database is required to run this project.
-Create a database file called webmentions.db and use sqlite3 to enter it:

-    sqlite3 webmentions.db

-Use these commands to create the tables necessary to run this project:

-    CREATE TABLE webmentions (
-        source,
-        target,
-        property,
-        contents,
-        author_name,
-        author_photo,
-        author_url,
-        content_html,
-        received_date,
-        status
-    );

-    CREATE TABLE sent_webmentions (
-        source,
-        target,
-        sent_date,
-        status_code,
-        response,
-        webmention_endpoint,
-        location_header
-    );
+To set up the database for this project, execute the following command:

+    flask seed create-tables

+The command above creates the database tables for this project.

-After following these steps, you are ready to use the endpoint.
+Now you are ready to use the endpoint.
 To run the server, run this command:

     flask run